rnaveensrinivas/Linux/README.md

 $
 ```

-Here’s a list of file type indicators used in Linux with the `ls` command:
+Here's a list of file type indicators used in Linux with the `ls` command:

 | **Symbol in Permission String** | **File Type**           | **Description**                                                                                                                                           | **Default Color**   |
 |------------|--------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|